 How to Use Your Garam Masala

-Garam Masala is a spice blend that’s best added to your dish near the very end of cooking, in order to keep it’s flavour true.
-Use your freshly ground spice blend in your favourite Indian dishes, like this Chickpea Curry with Sweet Potatoes, or the ever popular Roasted Cauliflower Red Lentil Curry.
+Add Garam Masala spice blend to your dish near the very end of cooking.
+This will keep its flavour true.
+Use your freshly ground spice blend in your favourite Indian dishes, like this Chickpea Curry with Sweet Potatoes, or the ever-popular Roasted Cauliflower Red Lentil Curry.

-This recipe makes about three tablespoons, and comes from one of my favourite Indian cookbook authours, Madhur Jaffrey
+This recipe makes about three tablespoons and comes from one of my favourite Indian cookbook authors, Madhur Jaffrey.

 - 1 cinnamon stick